MIT-IR/simeon/README.rst

 2. Setup a GCP project

    -  Create a GCP project
-   -  Setup a BigQuery workspace
+   -  Set up a BigQuery workspace
    -  Create a GCS bucket
    -  Create a service account and download the associated file
    -  Give the service account Admin Role access to both the BigQuery